eclipse-threadx/guix/README.md

 ## Licensing

 License terms for using Eclipse ThreadX are defined in the LICENSE.txt file of this repo.
-Please refer to this file for all definitive licensing information.
+Please refer to this file for all definitive licensing information for all content, incl. the history of this repo.

 ## Resources